pascaldekloe/colfer/README.md

     	Use a base directory for the generated code. (default ".")
   -c file
     	Insert a code snippet from a file.
-  -f	Normalize the format of all input schemas on the fly.
+  -f	Normalize the format of all schema input on the fly.
+  -h	Prints the manual to standard error.
   -i interfaces
     	Make all generated classes implement one or more interfaces.
     	Use commas as a list separator.